nominalaeon/guides/javascript/single-responsibility.md

 <a name="arrow-code"></a>
 ### Arrow code

-If you zoom out in your script file, you'll see the code we create has patterns.
+If you zoom out in your script file, you'll see your code creates a landscape.
 This view looks like a sideways mountain range that peaks and valleys along the way.

 ![](../_images/single-responsibility/code-mountains.png)